v12technology/fluxtion/README.md

 ## Philosophy
 Every decision we make about Fluxtion is driven by increasing efficiency, we want to reduce cost.
 Where we differ from other philosophies is the inputs that make up our analysis.
 Just reducing cpu cycles is not our end goal, we want to be broad in our ambition.

 On a personal level solving a coding problem may bring a feeling of self satisifaction.
-But the hundred's of billions of dollars of investment in IT are made because there makes reduction on the bottom line.
-Infomration technology is an efficeincy play.
-We dont have the space for a full discussion here, but rather list some of the non-obvious sources of cost we see:
+But the hundreds of billions of dollars of investment in IT are made because they make a real reduction on the bottom line.
+Information technology is an efficiency play.
+We dont have the space for a full discussion here, but rather list some of the non-obvious sources of cost we would like to address:

 ### code generation
 We generate code and not byte code for several reasons: